SaladCloud Blog

 Many college students and professionals in the AI and Data Science industry face common challenges when dealing with GPU-capable development environments for learning, testing, or researching.

-The laptops they use daily often lack a dedicated GPU, or the built-in GPUs are incompatible with the popular frameworks like TensorFlow and PyTorch.
+The laptops they use daily often lack a dedicated GPU, or the built-in GPUs are incompatible with popular frameworks like TensorFlow and PyTorch.
 Investing in a second computer with an NVIDIA GPU for Machine Learning not only costs thousands of dollars but also results in low utilization and inconvenience.

 While public cloud providers offer options with GPU-capable compute instances or managed services, these solutions work well for enterprise customers training and deploying large AI models in production environments.

-However, they are too expensive and an overkill for personal learning or testing, with prices ranging from $0.50 to tens of dollars per hour.
+However, they are too expensive and overkill for personal learning or testing, with prices ranging from $0.50 to tens of dollars per hour.
 Moreover, the services from these public cloud providers are becoming more and more complicated, and many services are intertwined and built on top of others.
 To start working on AI and Data Science using these public clouds, you likely need several weeks first to gain a basic understanding of how these services work together.

 The JupyterLab solution